Want to sign up for our blog?

 3. Limited Litter Boxes

-If one of your fur babies is a little on the shy side, make sure they have easy access to their own litter box.
+If one of your fur babies are a little on the shy side, make sure they have easy access to their own litter box.
 This should be somewhere quiet and out of the way where your cat won’t be interrupted.

 4. Stress or Unhappiness